 About AdBlock permissions

-When you install AdBlock for the first time, your browser may show you a notification like this: "AdBlock can read, modify, and transmit content from all web pages.
-This could include sensitive information like passwords, phone numbers, and credit cards."
-Although the exact wording depends on which browser you use, the warnings all sound scary for a reason.
-You should be aware of what the extensions you install can do.
+Longer version: When you first install AdBlock, your browser may show a warning like: “AdBlock can read, modify, and transmit content from all web pages.
+This could include sensitive information like passwords, phone numbers, and credit cards.”

 We do collect some information to make AdBlock a better ad blocking extension and it's important to us to keep that information to a minimum.
 Here's what we do collect: